-July 2015 - June 2016
+July 2016 - June 2017

 Number of public officials who made Public Interest Disclosures (PIDs) 0

 Number of PIDs received 0

 Of PIDs received, number primarily about:

 Corrupt conduct 0

-0
+Maladministration 0

 Serious and substantial waste 0

 Government information contravention 0

 Local government pecuniary interest contravention 0

 Number of PIDs finalised 0

-Risk Management
+Risk Management and Insurance activities

-OTSI participates in the Treasury Managed Fund insurance scheme and as such is insured against all risk associated with its activities.
-No claims were lodged in relation to Workers Compensation or any of the other insurance policies held through the TMF by OTSI in 2015/2016
+OTSI has insurance cover for all major assets and significant risks though the NSW Government Self Insurance scheme .This includes full workers compensation, motor vehicle, property, public liability and miscellaneous insurance cover.
+No claims were lodged in relation to Workers Compensation or any of the other insurance policies held through the TMF by OTSI in 2016 - 2017.